Panchovix/stable-diffusion-webui-reForge/README.md

-a backup of my local (experimental, opinionated) changes to Forge2 webUI
+a backup of local (experimental, opinionated) changes to Forge2 webUI from DenOfEquity.

 * auto selection of VAE and text encoders per model / UI setting
 * Chroma (based on https://github.com/croquelois/forgeChroma)